Mediators/UnreliableGuide/README.md

      * If you have a Zorro3 graphics card, or a Zorro3 card which performs DMA (e.g. A4091 or X-Surf-100) this jumper should be closed.
 If you don't have any relevant Zorro3 cards, the position of this jumper doesn't matter.

 ## 3. Software
 Along with the hardware, Elbox also produces software and drivers for Mediators and the PCI cards they are compatible with.
 This is supplied with the Mediator and is called the *Mediator Multimedia CD* (generally known as `MMCD`).
+It is only relevant to AmigaOS 3.1/3.5/3.9 - 4.1 uses its own drivers.

 **NOTE:** It's quite common for the CD supplied by Elbox to be significantly out of date, so always check [their website](http://www.elbox.com/downloads_mediator.html) for a driver pack update (`MM_CD_UP`).
 However, even these update packs do not always contain the most recently available drivers/libraries.
 The same download page also lists individual updates that have been released (e.g. `pci.library`) and the dates.
 Ensure you have the latest versions of everything.